thmxv/tx-lang-cxx/doc/syntax.md

 Curly braces are used to define blocks.
 Blocks are expressions and produce a value.
 The last expression in the block is used as the block result expression.
-Unless the last expression is followed by a `;` (which discard the expression result and thus making it a statement) in which case the result value is `nil`.
+Unless the last expression is followed by a `;` (which discard the expression result by making it a statement) in which case the result value is `nil`.

     let x = 5;